-Rodney Fox Shark Expeditions recently created a YouTube channel and they have posted a video of great white shark floor cage diving at the Neptune islands.
+If you have ever considered cage diving with great white sharks, a trip with Rodney Fox Shark Expeditions will give you the best opportunity in the world.
 They offer a unique experience giving divers the opportunity to view white sharks gliding through their natural environment surrounded by a diverse array of marine life while nestled on the floor of the Southern Ocean.
 Almost 50 years ago, Rodney Fox pioneered cage diving and has since entertained thrill seekers, scientists, and film makers from all over the world.
 Now under the leadership of his son, Andrew, Rodney Fox Shark Expeditions continues to provide one of the best opportunities in the world to get up close and personal with great white sharks.
 To learn more about their operation visit their website.
-Also, to keep up with current events, shark photos, and videos like their Facebook page.
+Also, to keep up with current events, shark photos, and videos follow them on Facebook.

 According to an article in the Boston Globe, Cape Cod communities are collectively seeking grant money to fund education about great white sharks and to help continue tagging research conducted by the Mass.
 Department of Marine Fisheries.
 The increasing number of white sharks around Cape Cod has community officials concerned about a negative economic impact due to the fear of their presence.
 State biologist Greg Skomal continues to lead the effort in understanding the habits and movements of the sharks when they are in Cape waters.
 A total of 17 sharks were tagged this summer with most sightings occurring around the Chatham area.
 Captained by Billy Chaprales, the Ezyduzit is a specialized tuna fishing boat that serves equally well in chasing great whites after they are located by a spotter plane.
 With a long pulpit extending out in front and an engine that sits above the waterline, Skomal and his research team can get close enough to place acoustic tags near the dorsal fin of these sharks with a modified harpoon.
 For more information about white shark tagging and sightings, visit the website of Cape Cod Shark Hunters.